-Strength training is a key factor in reducing your risk for developing these conditions, as well as for osteoporosis.
-It can help alleviate symptoms of both rheumatoid and osteoarthritis, depression and hypertension.
+Strength training is a key factor in reducing your risk for developing these conditions, as well as osteoporosis.
+It can help alleviate symptoms of both rheumatoid and osteoarthritis, depression, and hypertension.

 A program of regular, moderate physical activity that includes strength training will help you look and feel younger.

 Do a minimum of 2 full-body weight training sessions per week on non-consecutive days (the muscles need a day of rest to repair and recover).
 No muscle should be worked more than three times in one week.

 For a full-body session, including 8-10 separate exercises that work the major muscle groups: hips and thighs; back; chest; shoulders; arms; and core body (abdominals and spinal muscles).

 Perform one set of 8-12 repetitions per exercise to build strength and maintain it.
 More sets may produce more dramatic results, as could adding a third workout per week.

 Begin with a weight that you can lift in good form.
 The last few reps should be somewhat difficult.